ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 Review the following requirements before you order your VMware vCenter Server instances.
 Plan your instance based on the IBM Cloud data center location, your workload capacity requirements, and additional service requirements.

-## IBM Bluemix Infrastructure (SoftLayer) account requirements
+## IBM Cloud infrastructure account requirements

-The Bluemix Infrastructure (SoftLayer) account that you are using must meet certain requirements.
-For more information, see [Bluemix Infrastructure (SoftLayer) account requirements](../vmonic/slaccountrequirement.html).
+The {{site.data.keyword.cloud}} infrastructure account that you are using must meet certain requirements.
+For more information, see [{{site.data.keyword.cloud_notm}} account requirements](../vmonic/slaccountrequirement.html).

 ## Data centers availability